 Zettle doesn’t have much in the way of unexpected fees.
 You won’t pay a software subscription fee, so there’s no chance of an unexpected renewal cost or a deal running out without warning.

 However, you will need to have hardware, and some price changes could catch you by surprise: the first card reader will just cost $29, for instance, compared with the $79 charge for each additional one purchased.
-In addition, you’ll have to pay taxes on hardware devices.
+You’ll also have to pay taxes on hardware devices.

 How Does Zettle Pricing Compare With Other POS Providers?